xiaofandev/EmojiAnywhere/README.md

 ### 📄 License

 EmojiAnywhere is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute this project as long as you retain the copyright notice and license terms.

-### 👏 Acknowledgments

-- [EmojiOne](https://www.joypixels.com/) for providing the beautiful emoji artwork used in this extension.